“Life is what happens when you’re busy making other plans.” – John Lennon

 Mom has gotten older without doing her proper estate planning, including the creation of a durable power of attorney.
 Unfortunately, Mom suffers a stroke, and the family cannot pay her bills or use her money to arrange for proper care.
 Since Mom doesn’t have the capacity to do a power of attorney at this point, the family would need to seek a guardianship attorney to help manage mom’s financial affairs.

 Dad created his incapacity planning documents but has experienced mood swings and memory problems.
-His family tried to talk to him about it, but he refuses to admit anything is wrong.
+His family tried to talk to him about it, but refuses to admit anything is wrong.
 When Dad was found wandering around outside his house, his family took him to the doctor where he was diagnosed with dementia.
 Now, Dad is refusing to let anyone in the house, and he is a danger to himself.
 A durable power of attorney won’t help the situation, as it doesn’t take away Dad’s rights to make his own decisions.
 A guardianship attorney could help the family make sure Dad gets good health care and is taken care of in the right environment.
+It is likely that the court would need to take his rights away in a situation like this.

 Mom has Alzheimer’s disease, but she’s getting good care in an assisted living facility and has designated Good Son as her power of attorney.
 Unfortunately, Bad Son has begun to visit Mom and is trying to move her out of the facility.
 Bad Son even brought a new power of attorney to Mom that revoked the power of attorney given to Good Son.
 In order to help Mom, Good Son will likely need to take control of the situation by hiring a guardianship attorney to prevent Bad Son from causing any more problems.